 They own a 13.5 acre farm near Mevagissey which they are gradually populating with native trees to form windbreaks, provide habitat for wildlife and help our diverse native species to thrive.

 Many public and family-friendly tree planting days have been organised to date on their farm which everyone is welcome to take part in.
 Nearly two thousand trees have been planted to date most of which have been kindly donated by the Woodland Trust.
-The next tree planting session is to be held in November 2018 and details of this can be found by contacting us through this website.
-The date of the planting session will be dependant on when the trees arrive from the Woodland Trust.
+The next tree planting session is to be held on December 2nd between 2pm and 4pm and details of this can be found by contacting us through this website.
+We will be adding more dates very soon.
+Further sessions are in the works for December and January through working with local community groups such as Gorran and Mevagissey Cub Scouts.
+If your community group would like to plant some trees do let us know and we can organise a group planting session for you.
+Its good for you and the environment!